CreLox/FluorescenceLifetime/README.md

 The ```calculateIRFTransform``` [function](https://github.com/CreLox/FluorescenceLifetime/blob/master/calculateIRFTransform.m) calculates $\int_0^{+\infty} e^{i \omega t}I(t)dt$.
 For the actual discrete time-resolved emission data, suppose that the arrival micro-time (after pulsed excitation at time zero) of a series of emission photons $n, n = 1, 2, ..., N$, is $t_n$.
 The phasor transform of the series is then
 $$\mathcal{P}(\omega) = \sum_{n=0}^{N} e^{i \omega t_n}/N.$$

-A critical application of the phasor plot is to identify pixels with mostly autofluorescence, without performing tedious fitting pixel by pixel.
-This is mainly due to the fact that autofluorescent substances in mammalian organelles typically feature a short lifetime compared to optimized fluorescent proteins chosen for the FLIM experiment.
-Reflected on the phasor plot, the phasor transform of time-resolved emission data registered to pixels with mostly autofluorescence is well separated on the complex plane from the phasor transform of time-resolved emission data registered to pixels with signals originated from actual fluorescent proteins.
+A critical application of the phasor plot in the workflow is to identify pixels with mostly autofluorescence, without performing tedious fitting pixel by pixel.
+Autofluorescent substances in mammalian organelles typically feature shorter lifetimes than fluorescent proteins chosen for the FLIM experiment do.
+Reflected on the phasor plot, the phasor transforms of time-resolved emission data registered to pixels with mostly autofluorescence are well separated from those registered to pixels with mostly fluorescent proteins.

 ## A note on the multi-component exponential fit